Amazing-Group-D-Lego-Robot/Digital-Twin-Rover/README.md

-# Digital-Twin-Rover
+# Digital-Twin-Agent
-The main repository for the whole digital twin rover.
+The main repository for the whole digital twin agent.

 ## ALWAYS RUN `main.py`, AND USE FULL IMPORT PATHS FROM MAIN